Luděk Mikloško Explained

 Luděk Mikloško (born 9 December 1961) is a Czech football coach and former professional footballer.

-As a player, he was a goalkeeper who notably played in the Premier League for West Ham United, where he played over 300 games.
+As a player, Mikloško was a goalkeeper who notably played in the Premier League for West Ham United, for whom he played over 300 games.
 He also played in the Football League for Queens Park Rangers and in his native country for RH Cheb and Baník Ostrava.
 He was capped 40 times by Czechoslovakia and was part of the team that competed at the 1990 FIFA World Cup.
 He was later capped twice by the Czech Republic.

-Following retirement, Mikloško returned to West Ham and worked as the club's goalkeeping coach before leaving in 2010.
-He has since moved back to the Czech Republic and works for a sporting investment agency.
+Following his retirement, Mikloško returned to West Ham and worked as the club's goalkeeping coach before leaving in 2010.
+He has since moved back to the Czech Republic.

 Club career

-Mikloško's talent was noted by West Ham United manager Lou Macari, who signed him in February 1990, just before his resignation and the appointment of Billy Bonds as his successor, for a fee of £300,000.
-His first game was on 18 February 1990 in a 2–2 away to Swindon Town.
-His fourth game was the second leg of the League Cup against Oldham Athletic.
-West Ham had lost the first leg 6–0, with Phil Parkes in goal in what proved to be his last game for West Ham after an eleven-year association with the club.[1]
-[2] From this point until the 1997-98 season, Mikloško was the first-choice goalkeeper.
+His fourth match was the second leg of the 1989–90 League Cup semi-final against Oldham Athletic.
+West Ham had lost the first leg 6–0, with Phil Parkes in goal in what proved to be his last game for West Ham after an eleven-year association with the club.[7]
+[8] From this point until the 1997–98 season, Mikloško was the first-choice goalkeeper.

-Mikloško was sold to Queens Park Rangers in 1998 for a nominal fee after a successful loan spell.
-His last professional game came on 3 March 2001.
-In new manager Ian Holloway's first game in charge, QPR lost 3–1 at home to Sheffield United.[8]
-Later in 2001 he retired due to injury.
+Mikloško signed for Queens Park Rangers in 1998 for a nominal fee after a three-month loan spell.[15]
+His last professional match occurred on 3 March 2001.[16]
+Under new coach Ian Holloway's first game in charge, QPR lost 3–1 at home to Sheffield United.[17]

 International career

-After retirement, Mikloško returned to West Ham to take up a goalkeeping coaching role.
-He left the club in March 2010.[10]
+After his retirement, Mikloško returned to West Ham to take up a goalkeeping coaching role, but left the club in March 2010.[20]
+He later returned to the Czech Republic and works for a sporting investment agency.[21]
+As of 2024, he was also employed as sporting director at his former club Baník Ostrava.

 Personal life